-SpoonfulOne products are designed to support your babies eating preferences and make allergy protection an enjoyable and delicious experience.
+SpoonfulONE products are designed to support your babies eating preferences and makeallergen introduction an enjoyable and delicious experience.

 Most food allergies in children are caused by 8 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.

-Early introduction of allergens is designed to help prevent food allergies from developing, not cure an existing food allergy.
+Early introduction of allergens is designed tohelp reduce the risk of food allergies from developing, not to cure an existing food allergy.

-If you are not sure if your baby is at a higher risk of developing food allergies, visit your pediatrician and ask about early allergen prevention.
+If you are not sure if your baby is at a higher risk of developing food allergies, visit your pediatrician and ask aboutearly allergen introduction.

-As the most comprehensive allergy protection product for babies, SpoonfulOne eliminates the fear, confusion, and guesswork out of introducing new foods.
+As the most comprehensive allergen introduction product for babies, SpoonfulONE eliminates the fear, confusion, and guesswork out of introducing new foods.

 The Bottom Line: If your baby -